tatamiya/aws-cost-notification/README.md

 ## Build

-Build the code and AWS Serverless Application Model (SAM) template.
+Compile the code of the Lambda function and build AWS Serverless Application Model (SAM) template.

 ```sh
 make build
 ```

+To avoid complicated local environment settings, Docker is used for compling the code ([see here](https://github.com/awslabs/aws-lambda-rust-runtime/issues/17)).
-When you build the template for the first time, you have to build docker container image at first:
+When you compile the code for the first time, you have to build docker container image at first:

 ```sh
 make build-image